philippinespire/pire_ssl_data_processing/README.md

 ---

-The purpose of this repo is to document the processing and analysis of `Shotgun Sequencing Libraries - SSL data` for probe development which then will be processed according to the [Capture Shotgun Sequencing Libraries- CSSL repo](https://github.com/philippinespire/pire_cssl_data_processing)
+The purpose of this repo is to document the processing and analysis of `Shotgun Sequencing Libraries - SSL data` for probe development which then will be processed according to the [Capture Shotgun Sequencing Libraries- CSSL repo](https://github.com/philippinespire/pire_cssl_data_processing).
+ Both SSL and CSSL pipelines use scripts from the (Pre-Processing PIRE Data)[https://github.com/philippinespire/pire_fq_gz_processing] repo at the beginning of files processing.

 Each species will get it's own directory within this repo.
 Try to avoing putting dirs inside dirs inside dirs.